 The BAM track displays multiple reads aligned to a reference genome.
 In collapsed mode, the track only shows the distribution of reads as a histogram:

-Expand the track to show the pile-up of reads in more detail.
+Expand the track and zoom in to show the pile-up of reads in more detail.
 The track will automatically adjust its height (similarly to the Annotation track):

 Note

-This high-resolution preview is not available for BAM files that were imported into private user storage from an external URL (or imported into the current browser session instead of long-term private storage).
+This high-resolution preview is not available for BAM files that were imported into into the current browser session instead of long-term private storage.

 The red lines at the bottom of the track indicate that some of the reads extend beyond its edge.
 You can manually adjust the track's height by dragging its bottom edge with the mouse:

-You can also increase or reduce the thickness of the reads by choosing the appropriate option from the track's right-click context menu, or by holding down the Alt key and rolling the mouse wheel:
+You can also increase or reduce the thickness of the reads by choosing the appropriate option from the track's right-click context menu, or by holding down the Alt key and rolling the mouse wheel.
+For example, you could make the reads thinner to view more of them at a glance in the pile-up:

 Note